verrazzano/docs/content/en/docs/examples/bobs-books.md

   seller.
 This is implemented as a Helidon microservice, which gets book data from Coherence, uses a Coherence cache store to persist data for the order manager, and has a React web UI.
-* A front-end web store "Bobby's Books", which is a specialist children's book store.
-This is implemented as a Helidon microservice, which gets book data from a (different) Coherence, interfaces directly with the order manager, and has a JSF Faces web UI running on WebLogic Server.
+* A front-end web store "Bobby's Books", which is a specialty children's book store.
+This is implemented as a Helidon microservice, which gets book data from a (different) Coherence cache store, interfaces directly with the order manager, and has a JSF web UI running on WebLogic Server.

 To deploy the application, see [Bob's Books](https://github.com/verrazzano/verrazzano/blob/master/examples/bobs-books/README.md).